-While distributing growth throughout the city (particularly in lower-density areas) would affect more result in a comparatively high potential for tree canopy losscover than the other alternatives, this approach would also minimize the amount of growth in areas where extensive multifamily development is already present.
+While distributing growth throughout the city (particularly in lower-density areas) would affect more tree canopy cover than the other alternatives, this approach would also minimize the amount of growth in areas where extensive multifamily development is already present.
 As a result, compared to the other action alternatives, Alternative 3 would have the lowest risk of contributing to adverse effects on disadvantaged populations or exacerbating climate vulnerability.

-Based on the amount of area where development or redevelopment may result in losses of vegetated areas, Alternative 3 would have the second-highest potential (second be similar to Alternative 5 and the Preferred Alternative, ) for in terms of the potential for localized short-term and long-term decreases in the diversity and/or abundance of plant and animal communities.
+Based on the amount of area where development or redevelopment may result in losses of vegetated areas, Alternative 3 would have the second-highest potential (second to Alternative 5) for localized short-term and long-term decreases in the diversity and/or abundance of plant and animal communities.
 As discussed above, Alternative 3 would have a higher risk than Alternative 2 of adverse effects in Areas 2, 6, and 8, and a lower risk of adverse effects in Areas 1, 3, 4, 5, and 7.

-Based on the anticipated amount of area available for conversion to higher-density useslikely to be redeveloped, Alternative 3 would have the second-highest potential (second to Alternative 5) for leading to increased delivery of stormwater contaminants to streams.
+Based on the anticipated amount of area likely to be redeveloped, Alternative 3 would have the second-highest potential (second to Alternative 5) leading to increased delivery of stormwater contaminants to streams.